 Unadilla Community Farm collaborates with local farms, natural food stores, saw mills, refuse services, mechanics, and other businesses in the area for our composting and upcycling program, a win-win relationship where we receive local waste, divert it from going to the landfill, and transform it into usable farming or building materials.
 For example, we pick up food scraps, manure, and yard waste and return it to the earth through our on-farm composting operation.
 Through partnerships with local natural food stores, we divert approximately 1 ton of food waste from the landfill every year.
-Additionally, we upcycle about 1.5 tons of local businesses' used cardboard per year for sheet mulching or no-till "lasagna gardening" as a method of bed preparation.
+Additionally, we upcycle up to 1.5 tons of local businesses' used cardboard per year for sheet mulching or no-till "lasagna gardening" as a method of bed preparation.
 We receive 4.5 tons of scrap wood from local saw mills per year — which would otherwise be burned as waste — for building on-farm infrastructure and heating our buildings.
-Through the support of New York State's Climate Resilient Farming program, in 2022 we will be expanding our capacity for receiving scrap wood for the generation of our own wood chip mulch on site.
+Through the support of New York State's Climate Resilient Farming program, we will be expanding our capacity for receiving scrap wood for the generation of our own wood chip mulch on site.
 Through partnerships with local mechanics, we have salvaged over 1,000 used tires — which would otherwise be burned for electricity — and transformed them into Earthship foundations for all of our agricultural buildings.

 Unadilla Community Farm is represented by our board and staff on a number of agricultural advisory committees in the region: